Sherwin Meneses

 Sherwin Meneses (born July 20, 1982) is a Filipino volleyball coach.
-He is a ten-time champion in the Premier Volleyball League (PVL), seven times as the head coach of the Creamline Cool Smashers.
+He is an eleven-time champion in the Premier Volleyball League (PVL), seven times as the head coach of the Creamline Cool Smashers.
 He is also the head coach of the NU Lady Bulldogs, who captured their second straight title in the University Athletic Association of the Philippines (UAAP) in May 2025.

 He also coached the Adamson Lady Falcons in the UAAP and the Arellano Chiefs in the National Collegiate Athletic Association (NCAA).

 Career

 Meneses is a former player for the Adamson Falcons.
 He and Mike Alinsunurin won the Nestea Beach Volleyball crown in Boracay in 2006.